-- Computers based on nanotechnology sold for about 1000 \$ will offer speeds and memories comparable to that of the human brain and will have the ability to reason about all subjects. - Quantum computers with powers well beyond human brains may appear in some applications, solving problems that are hard to imagine now. - Computers will design and construct new, more powerful computers without help from humans, evolving on their own.
-Technology for building machines that behave in a conscious way will appear. - Computers will pass Turing test in opinion of most judges, at least in textual communication tests. - Computers programs will make most decisions better than people, so in many respects they will serve as partners and advisors to people; the main computer interface will be based on artilects (artificial intellects) in form of personalized avatars.
+• Computers based on nanotechnology sold for 1000 \$ will offer speeds and memories comparable to that of the human brain and will have the ability to reason about all subjects, becoming indispensable advisors.

-- Cyberspace will become the basic medium of communications where people will meet with each other and with artilects in virtual reality and teleimmersion sessions. - Natural communication with artilects via gestures, anticipation and emotional face expressions will be available in cyberspace through personal info-devices. - 3D glasses will give full illusion of visual reality and tactile interfaces should become common.
-Only small percentage of people will commute to work. - Specialized robots of all kinds will be used everywhere and general-purpose robots should arrive. - Ambient intelligence will be build into most objects of common use, including clothing, vehicles, house appliances and house construction elements (roofs, doors, windows). - Direct communication with the brain using the extension of transcranial magnetic stimulation devices will enable extensions of sensory experiences and cognitive functions. - Discoveries and theories will be made with computers as indispensable partners.
+- Computers programs will make most decisions better than people, so in many respects they will serve as partners and advisors to people; the main computer interface will be based on artilects (artificial intellects) in form of personalized avatars. - Artilects will pass Turing test in opinion of most judges, at least in text-based communication tests. - Quantum computers with powers well beyond human brains may be used in some applications, solving optimization and other problems that are hard to imagine now. - Computers will design and construct new, more powerful computers without help from humans, evolving on their own.
+Technology for building machines that behave in a conscious way will appear. - Cyberspace will become the basic medium of communications where people will meet with each other and with artilects in virtual reality and teleimmersion sessions. - Natural communication with artilects via gestures, anticipation and emotional face expressions will be available in cyberspace through personal info-devices. - 3D glasses will give full illusion of visual reality and tactile interfaces should become common.
+Only small percentage of people will commute to work. - Specialized robots of all kinds will be used everywhere and general-purpose robots should arrive at homes, offices and in workplaces. - Ambient intelligence will be build into most objects of common use, including clothing, vehicles, house appliances and house construction elements (roofs, doors, windows). - Direct communication with the brain using the extension of transcranial magnetic stimulation devices will enable extensions of sensory experiences and cognitive functions. - Discoveries and theories will be made supported by computers as indispensable partners.
 Some discoveries will be hard to understand for humans because of our limited spatial imagination while others, especially in biosciences, will be too complex for our minds to comprehend in details. - Nanotechnology will speed up the trend towards cyborgization of humans.
 Many artificial devices will be mounted in the brains of elderly people to enhance their perceptual and motor abilities.